JUnit 5 HTML Reports using Maven Surefire Report Plugin

-Learn to create an HTML report for execution results of JUnit tests.
-In this example, I am creating an HTML report for JUnit-Examples project available on Github.
+Learn to create an HTML report for the test execution results using JUnit 5.
+In this example, we are creating an HTML report for JUnit-Examples project available on Github.

 1. Maven Surefire Report Plugin